Breaking: #107229 - Removed support for annotations in Extbase

 Copied!

-Since PHP 8.2 is used as minimum requirement in TYPO3, the well-established PHP attributes should be used instead.
-All Extbase-related annotations are already usable as PHP attributes since TYPO3 v12.
+Since TYPO3 now requires PHP 8.2 as the minimum version, the use of native PHP attributes is preferred.
+All Extbase-related annotations have been available as PHP attributes since TYPO3 v12.

 Impact